You Can't Read this Book

 You Can't Read This Book: Censorship in an Age of Freedom (2012) is a book by Nick Cohen about modern censorship, plutocratic power and privacy laws, freedom of speech, and free expression.

-In this book, author Nick Cohen argues that unrestricted access to online information and social media may expedite the fall of dictators, but does not mean we live in an unprecedented era of freedom.
-He goes on to state that we are subject to ever-tightening structures on what we say, think or do.
+Cohen argues that unrestricted access to online information and social media may expedite the fall of dictators, but does not mean we live in an unprecedented era of freedom.
+He states we are subject to ever-tightening structures on what we say, think or do.
 According to Cohen, privacy laws let the wealthy censor the press; protest against oppression is slammed as bigotry and voices of dissent can't be heard over "the clamour hailing the internet as the saviour of democracy."
 While we seem more informed than ever before, states Cohen, his book aims to show that if we want to preserve free speech, we ignore history at our peril.

 Reviews

 The book's epigraph is from Christopher Hitchens, to whom the book is also dedicated:

-The terror of knowing certain truths, and the desire for ignorance, is a central human passion, writes Hanif Kureishi in his review of Cohen's book, "people don't want to hear themselves, let alone anyone else.
+The terror of knowing certain truths, and the desire for ignorance, is a central human passion, writes Hanif Kureishi in his review of Cohen's book: "people don't want to hear themselves, let alone anyone else.
 The truth can be so disconcerting that any lie is preferable.
 Therefore the possibility of another view of things is ruled out by political systems, corporations, authorities, bankers, parents and powermongers of all types."